-The City of Marina General Plan has a goal to reduce dependency on the private automobile by providing other transportation alternatives.
+The City of Marina General Plan has a goal to reduce dependency on the private automobile by providing transportation alternatives.
 The design guidelines in the General Plan aim to achieve this by providing more space to pedestrians and bicyclists than is currently allotted on many of Marina's existing streets.
-The General Plan includes a Class I bicycle path on Eighth Street, a major east-west pedestrian and bicycle corridor that serves as the northern boundary for the CSUMB campus.
+The General Plan includes a Class I bicycle path on Eighth Street, a major east-west pedestrian and bicycle corridor that serves as the northwestern boundary of the Campus.
 The General Plan also calls for Class I bicycle facilities parallel to Inter-Garrison Road and Second Avenue.